 - Landscaping As required by the Unified Development Code, Chapter 8, Section 8-8C-2-M (2) Street Trees; A minimum of one street tree shall be planted for every thirty-five (35) linear feet of street frontage.
 The applicant shall use "Treasure Valley Tree Selection Guide", as adopted by the Unified Development Code.
 Section 8-8C-2, J5 states that a minimum of one deciduous shade tree per four thousand (4,000) square feet of common area shall be provided.
-The submitted landscape plan appears to satisfy these requirements for the open areas and detached sidewalks.
-All other streets in the development do not show street trees.
-These will need to be added once driveways are designed to receive occupancy permits. - Setbacks The applicant is requesting a setback waiver to accommodate the townhomes, however the requested setbacks for the single-family homes are in compliance with the R-5 zone requirements of the Unified Development Code. - Block lengths All blocks meet the 750' block length requirement. - Mailbox Cluster Applicant has not provided documentation from a Postmaster depicting the approved location for the mailbox cluster for the development.
-This will be required prior to signing the final plat. - Phasing The development is proposing to be built out in six (6) phases.
+The submitted landscape plan appears to satisfy these requirements for the open areas and detached sidewalks. - Setbacks The applicant is requesting a rear setback or ten (10) feet versus the required fifteen (15) feet in the R-5 zone.
+The remaining setbacks are proposed to satisfy the R-5 zone requirements of the Unified Development Code. - Block lengths All blocks meet the 750' block length requirement. - Mailbox Cluster Applicant has not provided documentation from a Postmaster depicting the approved location for the mailbox cluster for the development.
+This will be required prior to signing the final plat. - Phasing The development is proposing to be built out in six (6) phases. - Structure Height Applicant is proposing that all residential structures will be single story. - Applicant is proposing this development will be an age 55 and older, active adult community.